clappr/clappr/README.md

 If you want to disable media control auto hide, add `hideMediaControl: false` in your embed parameters.

+#### Hide Volume Hide

+When embedded with width less than 320, volume bars are hidden.
+You can force this behavior for all sizes by adding `hideVolumeBar: true`.

 ##### Watermark
 Put `watermark: http://url/img.png` on your embed parameters to automatically add watermark on your video.
 Choose corner position by defining position parameter.
 Positions can be `bottom-left`, `bottom-right`, `top-left` and `top-right`.
 Example: